BoltsFramework/Bolts-ObjC/Readme.md

   self.returnToRefererController = [[BFAppLinkReturnToRefererController alloc] init];

-  // self.returnToRefererView is a BFAppLinkReturnToRefererView
+  // self.returnToRefererView is a BFAppLinkReturnToRefererView.
-  // You may initialize the view either by loading it from a NIB or programmatically self.returnToRefererController.view = self.returnToRefererView;
+  // You may initialize the view either by loading it from a NIB or programmatically. self.returnToRefererController.view = self.returnToRefererView;

-  // If you have a UINavigationController in the view, then the bar must be shown above it [self.returnToRefererController]
+  // If you have a UINavigationController in the view, then the bar must be shown above it.
+  [self.returnToRefererController]
 }
 ```